Charisma (horse): Breeding and early life

-Charisma's first home was on the Williams' 3000 acre farm in Wairarapa.
+Charisma's first home was on the Williams' 3000 acre farm in Wairarapa, New Zealand.
 Even at a young age, Charisma was laid-back and easy to train.
 He was soon bought by David Murdoch, who placed the yearling in a small pasture with a four-foot fence, which Charisma jumped.
 The colt was gelded as a four-year-old, although he managed to cover four mares before that time.

 Competitive career

 The Beginning: 1977–1982

 The young horse was slowly broken in, and later bought by Sharon Dearden in 1977.
 She competed him in Grade B show jumping competitions, and trained him up to intermediate level in eventing.
 Although the pair was long-listed for the Los Angeles Olympics, Dearden decided to sell the horse.
 Mrs. Fran Clark bought him and later lent him to Jennifer Stobart.
 Stobart brought him to Prix St Georges level in dressage "just for fun".